rust-lang/rfcs/text/0000-guaranteed-tco.md

 variables are passed to the called function.
 This is distinct from `return`, which _does_ allow references to local variables to be passed.
 Indeed, this difference in the handling of local variables is also the main difference between `return` and `become`.

 ### Use Case 1: Recursive Algorithm
-As a possible use case let us take a look at creating the sum over a `Vec`.
-Admittedly an unusual example for Rust as this is usually done with iteration.
-Though, this is kind of the point, without TCO this example can overflow the stack.
+A simple example is the following algorithm for summing the elemnts of a `Vec`.
+While this would usually be done with iteration in Rust, this example illustrates a simple use of `become`.
+Without TCO, this example could overflow the stack.

 ```rust
 fn sum_list(data: Vec<u64>, mut offset: usize, mut accum: u64) -> u64 {